ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 #### Theme Container

-Special directive to manage your theme.
-It is also like Active Theme, but also canfigure like Custome Theme.
+Special directive to manage your theme- It is also like Active Theme, but also canfigure like Custome Theme.

 * Like a Active Theme